chmutoff/esp-tank/docs/index.md

 ![img](img/Sketch_9V_2PIN_DRV_bb.png)

 ### Using 18650 in series and TB6612 motor driver
-Connect STBY, PWMA, PWMB to VCC(5V!) pin When using TB6612 instead of a common 4 pin motor driver.
+Connect STBY, PWMA, PWMB to VCC(3.3V or 5V!) pin when using TB6612 instead of a common 4 pin motor driver.
 ![img](img/Sketch_18650_TB6612_bb.png)